HaozheJasper/CBRL_KDD22/Readme.md

 ## Running Experiments on Synthetic Environments
 There have been inquiries about the synthetic environments.

+So basically you are free to create your own synthetic environment.
-Here I provide an example code base (check out `syn_cbrl.zip`) which includes a runnable synthetic environment.
+Here I provide an example code base (check out `syn_cbrl.zip`) which includes a runnable synthetic environment, showcasing protocols of environment construction.

 ## Cite
 Haozhe Wang, Chao Du, Panyan Fang, Shuo Yuan, Xuming He, Liang